Benjamin-Crysup/whodunargs/paper/paper.md

 whodunargs can also produce various types of documentation: building documentation automatically can minimize any differences with program behavior (especially if multiple different varieties of documentation are required).
 GUIs and manpages were built for a sequence realigner [@crysup2021proderal] and a read merger [@crysup2022prosynar] using a prototype of this system, and whodunargs is self-documenting (note that the main documentation for whodunargs on Github was produced using whodunargs).

+# Acknowledgements

+This work was supported by internal funds from the Center for Human Identification.

 # References